battleoverflow/dawn/README.md

       * [Linux](#linux)
       * [Asahi Linux](#asahi-linux)

-NOTE: This script could technically be ran on almost any Arch-based distribution.
+NOTE: This script could technically be ran on almost any Arch-based distribution, but the configuration will only be tested and maintained for Asahi Linux (unless an issue is opened).

 ## Installing Asahi Linux